Computing large market equilibria using abstractions: Market Equilibrium in Fisher Markets

-An equilibrium is computable using the Eisenberg-Gale (EG) convex program \citep{eisenberg1959consensus} whose solution has an elegant structure: for every good that an individual is receiving in their equilibrium allocation they receive equal `bang per buck'.
-Formally, in equilibrium $(p^{*}, X^{*})$

-In EG equilibrium prices and per-buyer utilities are unique (there may be multiple equilibrium allocations, for example, if buyers view $2$ goods as perfectly interchangeable).
-We refer to this market equilibrium as the EG equilibrium.
+A market equilibrium is, in general, hard to compute \citep{chen2009settling,othman2016complexity}, even in the piecewise-linear Fisher case~\citep{chen2009spending}.
+Furthermore markets may have multiple equilibria in the case of supply-aware buyers.
+However, in linear Fisher markets a particular market equilibrium is computable using the Eisenberg-Gale (EG) convex program \citep{eisenberg1959consensus}:

+This convex program has no incentive constraints and no prices, so it may be surprising that it is somehow related to a market equilibrium.
+However, it can be shown that the optimal solution $X^*$ for this convex program is a market equilibrium allocation.
+The corresponding prices are the dual variables associated with each of the supply constraints.

-The structure of the EG equilibrium makes CEEI in Fisher markets attractive for centralized division algorithms since this equilibrium maximizes the geometric mean of individual utilities weighted by budgets - i.e. the Nash social welfare when budgets are $1$~\citep{varian1974equity,caragiannis2016unreasonable}.
-For this reason the solution is also referred to as the \emph{max Nash welfare} (MNW) allocation.
+An attractive feature of the EG equilibrium is that it tells us exactly what the equilibrium outcome actually maximizes---the geometric mean of individual utilities weighted by budgets---i.e., the Nash social welfare when budgets are $1$~\citep{varian1974equity,caragiannis2016unreasonable}.
+For this reason the EG solution is also referred to as the \emph{max Nash welfare} (MNW) allocation.

+The equilibrium found by the EG procedure has a useful structure: for every item that an individual is receiving in their equilibrium allocation they receive equal `bang per buck.'
+Formally, in the EG equilibrium $(p^{*}, X^{*})$ This also corresponds to the unique equilibrium in the case where buyers are not supply-aware.
+From the convex program it can be shown that the set of EG prices and per-buyer utilities are unique.
+On the other hand, there may be multiple associated equilibrium allocations, for example, if buyers view two items as perfectly interchangeable.